argot42/lookfat/README.md

-a tool to read msdos fat filesystems
+a tool to read msdos fat filesystems and a reminder to stop stuffin your mouth and go to the gym